graemerocher/micronaut-oraclecloud-workshop/introduction/prerequisites.md

 ## Before We Begin

-This workshop is is designed to be delivered virtually and entirely through your web browser hence the only prerequisite is a modern browser such as Chrome, Edge or Firefox.
+This workshop is designed to be delivered virtually and entirely through your web browser hence the only prerequisite is a modern browser such as Chrome, Edge or Firefox.

 This avoids the need for attendees to get setup locally with the necessary tooling and development environment.
-The enviornment provided is pre-configured with:
+The virtual environment provided is pre-configured with:

 * Micronaut 2.2.0
 * GraalVM 20.3.0 for JDK 11